SciML/DiffEqDocs.jl/docs/src/getting_started.md

 ## Example 2: Solving Systems of Equations

-In this example we will solve the Lorenz equations:
+In this example, we will solve the Lorenz equations:

 ```math
 \begin{aligned}